 Africa occupies an important place in current global responses to the changing nature of threats to international peace and security, and will remain an important actor in global peacebuilding in the future.
 This conference specifically explored Africa’s place and potential contributions to the future of global peacebuilding.
-It will discuss the complexities embedded in ongoing changes in the world’s peace and security terrain and examines their interaction with, and impact on, conflict dynamics and peacebuilding in Africa, as well as the continent’s contribution to global conversations and actions on peacebuilding.
+It discussed the complexities embedded in ongoing changes in the world’s peace and security terrain and examined their interaction with, and impact on, conflict dynamics and peacebuilding in Africa, as well as the continent’s contribution to global conversations and actions on peacebuilding.
 Building on the discussions and findings of the past three meetings in this series, policymakers, practitioners, civil society actors and scholars documented and explored Africa’s contributions to peacebuilding as they inform actions and decision-making today, and are likely to in the future.

 In doing so the conference drew on the evolution of these global trends, addressing how they interact with, and impact conflict dynamics and peacebuilding in Africa, its broader ramifications, and explored the options with regard to Africa’s vision and role—along with its international partners in shaping the future of global peacebuilding.